 This is an ongoing risk for many members of a defined benefit (DB) pension.
 All employers who operate a DB pension must ensure the scheme has sufficient funds to provide full entitlement to their members.

 If your employer goes out of business, leaving insufficient pension funds, as a member you can appeal to the Pension Protection Fund for compensation.
 If you’re successful it is not guaranteed that you will receive the full amount of your pension benefits.

 Can I transfer my pension to my bank account?

 You can, although only a quarter of your pension pot can be withdrawn as a tax-free lump sum.
 The remainder of your funds will be taxed as income.

 For example, if you had £80,000 in your pot, you could take £20,000 as a tax-free lump sum.
 The remaining £60,000, along with any other income earned that year from work or state pension, would make you a higher-rate taxpayer.

 An alternative to this bank account option is pension drawdown, where a portion of your money stays invested, and you get a steady stream of income from it.
 For advice tailored for your situation, contact us today.

 Pension transfers are an area of financial planning where it’s absolutely crucial you make the right choice.
 Getting it wrong could create issues for your retirement plans which can so easily be avoided with the right guidance and advice.

 If you’re considering transferring your pension fund it’s really important you seek professional advice before making a final decision.
 It may also be a legal requirement.

-If you have questions and want to speak to an expert for the right advice, call Online Money Advisor today on 0808 189 0463 or make an enquiry here.
+If you have questions and want to speak to an expert for the right advice, call us today on 0808 189 0463 or make an enquiry here.